 ADSL uses the copper network which provides a dedicated line to your property so there’s bandwidth available just for you and the connection from our network to your property won’t slow down in peak times like nights and weekends.

 However, you’ll have a better experience if you upgrade to VDSL or fibre.
 A huge 80 percent of the country can access VDSL now, so chances are it’s available at your place.
 VDSL plans generally cost the same as ADSL.
 Just use our broadband checker to see if you can access better options at your place then contact an internet provider.
 They will upgrade your plan and send out a new modem.
 Easy!

 Wireless broadband uses 4G mobile networks.
 You’ll need a strong 4G signal at your place to get the best experience and connection speeds will vary as they can be impacted by interference from things like landscape, buildings and the weather.

 Unlike ADSL, VDSL and fibre, the signal is shared with everyone using the network, which means performance can diminish at peak times when more people are trying to get online.

 Bear in mind that unless you pay extra for a copper line, you’ll be removing yourself from the copper network.
 You’ll still have a landline if you opt for one, but it will operate off the wireless modem.
 It would pay to check whether your existing home phones and security alarms will still operate if you go wireless.
 It’s also worth remembering that all wireless connections come with a data cap so unless you’re a low data user, this may not be the best connection for you.

 Wireless may be an option for people who are too far from a cabinet to get a fast fixed connection.
-It may also be a good stop-gap for those waiting for better fixed broadband, such as fibre or VDSL to become available.
-But check to see when upgrades are happening at your place before you lock yourself into a contract.
+It may also be a good stop-gap for those waiting for better fixed broadband, such as fibre or VDSL, to become available.
+But check our broadband availability map to see what's available at your address before you lock yourself into a contract.